 - 1. Please insert the total number of Shares held by you.
 If you have Shares entered against your name in the depository register (as defined in Section 81SF of the Securities and Futures Act 2001), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares entered against your name in the depository register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the depository register and registered in your name in the Register of Members.
+If you have Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the depository register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the depository register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
 A member who is not a relevant intermediary is entitled to appoint not more than two (2) proxies to attend, speak and vote at the AGM.
-Where such member appoints two (2) proxies, he/she should specify the proportion of his/her shareholding (expressed as a percentage of the whole) to be presented by each proxy in the instrument appointing a proxy or proxies.
-If no proportion is specified, the Company shall be entitled to treat the first named proxy as representing the entire number of shares entered against his name in the Depository Register and any second named proxy as an alternate to the first named. - 3.
+Where such member appoints two (2) proxies, he/ she should specify the proportion of his/her shareholding (expressed as a percentage of the whole) to be presented by each proxy in the instrument appointing a proxy or proxies.
+If no proportion is specified, the Company shall be entitled to treat the first named proxy as representing the entire number of shares entered against his name in the depository register and any second named proxy as an alternate to the first named. - 3.
 A member who is a relevant intermediary is entitled to appoint more than two (2) proxies to attend, speak and vote at the AGM, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
 Where such member appoints more than two (2) proxies, the number and class of shares in relation to which each proxy has been appointed shall be specified in the instrument appointing a proxy or proxies.
 A proxy need not to be a member of the Company.
-"Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act 1967. - 4.
+"Relevant intermediary" has the meaning ascribed to it in Section 181(6) of the Companies Act 1967. - 4.
 A member can appoint the Chairman of the Meeting as his/her/its proxy, but this is not mandatory. - 5.
-A proxy need not be a member of the Company.
-The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: - (a) if in hard copy by post, be lodged at the registered office of the Company, at 8 Jalan Kilang Barat, #03-01 Central-Link, Singapore 159351; or - (b) if by email, be received by agm@figtreeasia.com in either case, no later than 10.00 a.m. on 27 July 2024.
+The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: - (a) if in hard copy by post, be lodged at the registered office of the Company, at 8 Jalan Kilang Barat, #03-01 Central-Link, Singapore 159351; or - (b) if by email, be received by agm@figtreeasia.com in either case, no later than 2.30 p.m. on 27 April 2025.